Yelp reviews can make or break your business.

 While asking for reviews in-person can be very effective, generating reviews is more scalable and more process-oriented.

 Many companies are finding success by sending out emails to the customers on their email list, thanking them for being a loyal customer and asking them to write a review.
 Texting is even better: 98% of people open text messages whereas only 20% open emails.
 So asking for people to leave a review via text can be a very effective option.

-ZipBooks allows for users on its Growth plans to automatically follow-up with their customers after a transaction to ask for a review.
-Using these automated processes can save your business a lot of time and it will bring in the reviews more quickly.
+Using software that puts your growth on auto-pilot will save your business a lot of time and it will bring in the reviews more quickly.

 Even if you have some negative reviews, the likelihood is that the majority of the reviews will still be positive.
 Researchers from MIT and NYU performed a study in 2013 that revealed that people leave and are more influenced by positive reviews than negative reviews.
 So it’s okay.
 Negative reviews will be there, but as long as they don’t overpower the positive ones they shouldn’t have a major impact.